 Just about everyone has trouble concentrating or paying attention in class from time to time.
-But for teens with attention deficit hyperactivity disorder (ADHD), symptoms like being unable to pay attention and follow instructions can cause problems at school and in many other areas of their lives.
-Several medicines can help to reduce ADHD symptoms.
+But for teens with attention deficit hyperactivity disorder (ADHD), these things can cause problems at school and in other areas of life.
+Medicines can help people with ADHD stay more focused and follow instructions better.

 People with ADHD often act and think a little differently.
-They may have trouble in school because they get distracted easily.
-They may feel bored all the time for no simple reason, lose things, say or do whatever is on their mind at the time without thinking, and interrupt when other people are talking.
+They may get distracted easily.
+They may feel bored a lot, lose things, say or do whatever is on their mind without thinking, and interrupt when other people are talking.

-Doctors work closely with their patients who have ADHD to figure out which medicine will best treat a person based on his or her symptoms, circumstances, and whether that person has any other health problems.
-It's not unusual for a doctor to try a couple of medicines before finding the one that works best.
+Doctors work closely with people who have ADHD to figure out which medicine will be most helpful.
+Because everyone's different, doctors might try a couple of medicines before finding the one that works best.

-Most experts agree that ADHD medications are safe and effective when they are used under a psychiatrist's or other doctor's care.
-And ADHD medications have been shown to help teens with ADHD in all sorts of areas, such as reducing smoking, substance abuse, injuries, and automobile accidents, and helping improve relationships in and out of the home.
+Most experts agree that ADHD medicines are safe and work well when they are used under a psychiatrist's or other doctor's care.
+ADHD medications have helped teens with ADHD in all sorts of areas, even helping reduce things like substance abuse, injuries, and automobile accidents.
+ADHD medicines also can help people have better relationships at home and with friends.

 |National Institute on Drug Abuse (NIDA) NIDA offers a science-based drug abuse education program for students, news, information, and resources.|